The question, “Can I tan while wearing sun blocking clothing?”

 Long sleeve or full swimming suits will give your body more coverage and protect a larger surface area.
-However, a better choice is to have a sun blocking cover up to put on after swimming.
+However, a better choice is to have a sun blocking cover-up to put on after swimming.
 Remember, when wet, most fabric does not protect your skin.

-Sun blocking clothing is designed to be worn during warmer weather, and are usually well-ventilated.
+Sun blocking clothing is designed to be worn during warmer weather, and is usually well-ventilated.
 And often they will have antibacterial properties which help when the material gets wet or when it is exposed to excess sweat.

 The material is still effective when in contact with sunscreen, and it is always advised to wear sunscreen even when you are covered by sun-protective clothing.
 Be sure and allow about 15 or so minutes for sunscreen to dry as it may stain.

-If using self tanners, also remember to be good and dry as the tanner may also stain your coverup.
+If using self-tanners, also remember to be good and dry as the tanner may also stain your coverup.

 The best way to know the UPF rating your clothing has is to read the label or tag.